tjdeveng/KeepTower/FIPS_MIGRATION_COMPLETE.md

 ## Executive Summary

 The FIPS-140-3 migration for KeepTower has been **successfully completed** in all 5 phases.
-The application now provides optional FIPS-validated cryptographic operations through OpenSSL 3.5+ with comprehensive documentation, testing, and user interface support.
+The application now provides optional FIPS-validated cryptographic operations through the NIST-certified OpenSSL 3.5+ FIPS module with comprehensive documentation, testing, and user interface support.

 **Status:** ✅ **PRODUCTION READY**

+**Certification Status:** KeepTower uses FIPS-validated cryptographic modules (OpenSSL FIPS) but is not itself FIPS-certified.
+FIPS certification requires third-party validation and formal auditing.

 ---